 Here are some of our Guiding Ideas

-We want to be authentic, not always presenting our best - like we've got it all figured out.
-Like we've somehow arrived.
 We want to take Jesus' Word seriously where it says that we can boast about our weakness, knowing that God's strength is somehow made perfect in our weakness.
 We desire to be a people who model what it looks like to GET REAL knowing that Jesus' "Way" is the best way.

 1 Corinthians 15:10 says, “But whatever I am now, it is because God poured out His special favour (grace) on me – and not without results.”